 General Entry Guidelines

-- Postmark deadline for art entries: Feb.
-1
+- Postmark deadline for art entries is around Feb.
+1 each year.

 - Individuals may submit up to four entries per category in every category.